Translated by A. Charles Muller

 When virtue is lost there is humaneness

-And when rightness is lost there is propriety.
+And when justice is lost there is propriety.

 Now “propriety”is the external appearance of loyalty and sincerity